You'll want to fill it up, when you learn about our world famous Colosseum Underground Tour!

 If you've been to Italy before, you may be familiar with the concept of Aperitivo.
 It's everyone's favorite time of day.
-You're local food guide will explain why as you tuck into some tasty Italian nibbles and wash it all down with a glass of prosecco or wine.
+Your local food guide will explain why as you tuck into some tasty Italian nibbles and wash it all down with a glass of prosecco or wine.
 Depending on the season, the types of nibbles served at your first stop may vary.
 This is to ensure you get the best quality.
-Italian food may be plentiful, but The Roman Gut believes believes quality is very important.
+Italian food may be plentiful, but The Roman Guy believes quality is very important.

-After you've been introduced to Aperitivo, your Rome Food Tour continues as you head towards one of Rome's best kept secrets and one of our favorite hidden gems.
+After you've been introduced to Aperitivo, your Rome Food Tour continues as you head towards one of Rome's best-kept secrets and one of our favorite hidden gems.
 Once inside and with your second glass of wine in hand, you'll get to taste a favorite Roman street food snack - the famous baccalà.

-After visiting a couple of foodie stops in the Campo de' Fiori area, you'll continue your Italian culinary exploration as you cross the Ponte Sisto, a bridge that connects Campo de' Fiori to Trastevere, another popular Roman neighborhood and foodie hotspot.
+After visiting a couple of foodie stops in the Campo de' Fiori area, you'll continue your Italian culinary exploration as you cross the Ponte Sisto, a bridge that connects Campo de' Fiori to Trastevere, another popular Roman neighborhood, and foodie hotspot.
 Trastevere is home to hundreds of outstanding Roman restaurants and this is where the Roman food journey continues as eat your way through a myriad of local produce, meats, cheeses, pizza and traditional Roman pasta dishes.

 Among many other stops, you'll visit a farm-to-table "Antipasto" spot serving amazing freshly made finger foods.
 In Italy, they call the concept Kilometer zero.
 This means that whatever is served in that particular Km0 shop or restaurant, is produced in the local region or surrounding areas.
 The produce has traveler almost zero kilometers to your plate.
 You can't get much fresher than that!

 You'll taste some classic antipasto dishes along with one of their local or biological wines.
-At the same time, our local foodie expert explains more about the produce that will currently be in season in Italy.
+At the same time, our local foodie expert explains more about the products that will currently be in season in Italy.
 Got a foodie question for your guide?
 All you've got to do is ask!

 It's nearly impossible to come to Italy and not eat pizza.
 But many don't consider what p"pizza" refers to.
 There are so many types of pizza in Italy, that eating a slice in each city you visit is more important than buying a keyring or magnet as a souvenir.
-You can taste the different across Italy!
+You can taste different across Italy!
 During this Local Rome Food Tour, your guide will introduce you to the Roman pizza, or "pizza al taglio".

 Do you know when pizza was first eaten by the Italians?
 And why has the classic Margherita pizza been given a woman's name?
-There is so much to learn about the art of pizza making, its history and significance - our guide is there to explain it all and will teach you how to order pizza while in Rome.
+There is so much to learn about the art of pizza making, its history, and significance - our guide is there to explain it all and will teach you how to order pizza while in Rome.

 An evening food tour would not be complete without a stop for dinner.
 In a piazza (square) in Trastevere, your group will sit down and relax, finishing up your food journey in Rome with a typical Roman dinner.
-You'll try another selection of "antipasti" and two famous Roman pasta dishes as your guide explains myths behind "Italian" cuisine and the dishes we have come to believe are Italian, but are actually not!
+You'll try another selection of "antipasti" and two famous Roman pasta dishes as your guide explains myths behind "Italian" cuisine and the dishes we have come to believe are Italian but are actually not!

-You didn't think we'd finish a food tour without gelato did you?
+You didn't think we'd finish a food tour without gelato, did you?
 If you've been in Italy, regardless of the time of year, you'll know how important it is to end each evening with a gelato.
 It's almost like a staple food for Italians (certainly a staple for tThe Roman Guy team).
 At your last stop, our guide will explain what gelato really is and why it's so different from ice cream.
 You'll also be told how to spot a good gelato in comparison to one with additives.

 This particular Italian food tour focuses on the enjoyment of a typical Italian, or Roman, dinner.
 Hearing about Italian art and history all day definitely works up an appetite, so this tour is well deserved after a day of walking around the Eternal City.
 Light walks between each popular Roman food stop will definitely keep that metabolism going as you fill up on exceptional traditional Italian food & drink!